ArnoVdH/photoblog/content/blog/2020/morrowind.md

 {{< figure src="/img/morrowind/puzzle_canal.jpg" class="" caption="The interior of the Puzzle Canal beneath the Palace of Vivec">}}

 It's telling that the least original elements are those that are actually from outside of Morrowind and Dunmer culture proper: Empire architecture is based on the Roman styles, Nord elements are medieval and viking influenced...

+design of enemies: daedric creatures, dwemer constructs,... weapons and armour: kinda clunky and a bit too edgy.
+Unfortunately there's no incentive to keep using lower-end armour although it's design is actually more integrated into the culture, such as chittin or bonemold, functioning also as survival outfits for the often hostile environments with it's diseases and ashstorms.

 ## Lore and prophecy
 You're only  the hero because you make it so.